 Eleven teams were also selected in 2014 for honorable mention.
 The jury commended:

-- Kent State University/Cleveland State University/Case Western Reserve University team with “Echosystem” for a its financial plan
+- The Kent State University/Cleveland State University/Case Western Reserve University team with “Echosystem” for its financial plan.

 - Kent State University/Case Western Reserve University with “Second Nature” for its creative development of a financial scenario.